CES for Generalized Anxiety Disorder

 You don't have to stop taking your current medications, but you need to keep the dose stable for 2 weeks before the screening visit, or 4 weeks if you're on antidepressants.
 You can also participate if you're not taking any medications.

-Is cranial electrotherapy stimulation (CES) safe for humans?
+What prior data suggests that cranial electrotherapy stimulation (CES) is safe for treating generalized anxiety disorder?

 Samantha Meltzer-Brody, MD, MPH